kateapault/pip-thaw/README.md

 # Notes:
 The report file is pretty ugly right now and it doesn't distinguish between directly required libraries and dependencies.

-Report file should note primary/secondary package, should break packages up into minor/major/micro categories, ?should include just list of packages that don't need updates?, should be much better formatted (possibly as checklist)
+Report file should note primary/secondary package, ~~should break packages up into minor/major/micro categories,~~ ?should include simple list of packages that don't need updates?, should be much better formatted (possibly as checklist)